janb87/bt-berlin-2017/slideshow.md

 ---

-# Conference (Designers and Nerds) - Design Systems
+# Conference (Designers and Developers) - Design Systems

 ## Loose vs Strict system

-Loose means there is a very simple process, strict the opposite.
+Loose means there is a very simple process, strict the opposite.<br />
 Where loose can end up into a bloated system (many simular / slightly different implementations) and strict can end up in a slow development process.

 ## Centralised vs Distributed

-Where central means dedicated people on developing the designs / libraries, distributed means it's like an internal open source system.
+Where central means dedicated people on developing the designs / libraries, distributed means it's like an internal open source system.<br />
 Central has a clear responsibility, where distributed fosters more innovation as you have more different minds.

 ---

 # Conference - Nice to know

+## Crazy shit

 I loved the presentation from Joshua Davis who creates animations for music (eg Super Bowl).
 This guy actually makes money doing crazy shit :-)

+<iframe src="https://giphy.com/embed/26BRLsZRbyHCxioFO" width="350" height="350" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+---

+# Conference - Nice to know

+## Creative Ambition

-There was also a talk about LinkedIn which is more focusing on people with suits (linear career evolution).
-She was working on a different platform which was focusing on project experiences and sharing knowledge who you worked with rather then a job title evolution.
-Also nice was that she mentioned that neurodiversity is important.
+In the talk it compared LinkedIn which is more focusing on people with suits (linear career evolution),<br />
+with a new social network for professionals she was working on.
+This platform was focusing on project experiences and sharing knowledge who you worked with rather then a job title evolution.
+Which is more relevant these days as people change jobs more often and experience doesn't necessarely define your skills / how good you are.

+Also nice was that she mentioned that neurodiversity is important (I'll show you an image on my google drive about this).

+---

+# Conference - Nice to know

 Have a glory wall to celebrate wins!